mjayadharan/MMMFE-ST-DD/README.md

 Further improvements.
 ---------------------
-1. The bottle neck in the simulation is where we do the projection across the interface from mortar to subdomain space-time mesh and vice-versa.
+1. The bottle neck in the simulation is where we do the projections across the interface from mortar to subdomain space-time mesh and vice-versa.
 This is mainly due to the inefficiency of the built in FEFieldFunction() from deal.ii which is very inefficient in finding the quadrature points around a general point for FE in a different mesh.
 This could be sped up significantly by reimplementing the project_boundary_value subroutine in projector.h where we could also save the inner product between basis functions from FE spaces coming from different meshes( in this case, the space-time mesh in subdomain and in the mortar) and use this in the remaining projections in the iteration.

 2. Optimization could be done in terms of storage if we save the FEValue and FEFaceValues objects during the time-stepping iterations.
 But currently, this is not needed because the calculations are not memory intense yet.